algo-cancer/DETOPT/README.md

 <a name="output"></a>
 **OUTPUTS**  </br>
 > [!IMPORTANT]
->`DETOPT` returns a tab-separated `.detopt.tsv` file containing the inferred placements of copy number gain and loss events.
+>`DETOPT` returns a tab-separated `_assignments.tsv` file containing the inferred placements of copy number gain and loss events.
 If an SNV was impacted by more than one copy-number aberration event, each copy-number state and its inferred placement are designated by a unique index that has no particular signficance other than to distinguish these events.

+`DETOPT` produces two (2) additional files. `_mut_copy_numbers.tsv` contains the allele-specific number of copies of the mutant allele (on A,B) for each mutation (row) in each node (column). `_tot_copy_numbers.tsv` contains the allele-specific number of total copies of each allele (on A,B) for each mutation (row) in each node (column).

 <a name="demos"></a>
 # Demos